 Psychologists are trained to assess, diagnose and treat mental health problems and disorders.
 They hold a masters or doctoral degree in psychology and usually within a specific specialty area or areas like clinical psychology or clinical neuropsychology.
 A psychologist cannot prescribe medications.
 Their expertise includes psychological testing and assessment of emotional and cognitive functions, the diagnosis of emotional and cognitive disorders and the use of evidence-based psychological treatments and psychotherapies such as Cognitive Behavioural Therapy (CBT) and Dialectical Behaviour Therapy (DBT).
 When a psychologist is employed by a public institution like a hospital, school or correctional facility, their services are covered by the public health system.
 When a psychologist practices in the community, however, their services are typically not covered by public health insurance plans.
 However, they are usually covered by an extended health insurance plan you may have through work.
 You can make an appointment with a psychologist in the community on your own without a doctor’s referral.
 To find a psychologists in your area go to http://www.cpa.ca/public/findingapsychologist/

 Registered or certified counsellors (such as a Registered Professional Counsellor or Registered Clinical Counsellor) are trained to assess mental health problems and use different counselling or other methods.
 This often includes teaching different skills to help improve well-being.
 Counsellors are not medical doctors and can’t prescribe medications.
 You can make an appointment with a counsellor on your own—you don’t need a doctor’s referral.
 A counsellor’s fees are not covered under all provincial or territorial health plans.
 Ask your private insurance company or workplace benefits provider if they cover services provided by a counsellor.
-There are many different counselling agencies available in our community including larger organizations such as Carizon, Lutherwood, KW Counselling, Interfaith, Shalom, Family Counselling Centre of Cambridge & North Dumphries and the Woolwich Counselling Centre.
+There are many different counselling agencies available in our community including larger organizations such as Carizon, Lutherwood, KW Counselling, Interfaith, Shalom, Family Counselling Centre of Cambridge & North Dumphries, and the Woolwich Counselling Centre.
 There are also many independent counselors in our community.
 Ask family and friends for referrals.
-Remember, the most important ingredient is finding a counsellor you can trust and build a relationship with.
+Remember, the most important piece is finding a counsellor you can trust and build a relationship with.
 If the first counsellor is not a good fit, don’t give up; find one that you feel comfortable with.

 There are many different professionals who can assist you with your recovery process and support your goals.
 If you’re seeing a care provider, they may suggest that you team up with other mental health professionals such as a nurse, social worker, or occupational therapist.
-Yoga, exercise, walking groups, naturopaths, sports, community groups can also be important parts of your team.
+Yoga, exercise, walking groups, naturopaths, sports, or community groups can also be important parts of your team.

 Support Groups and Peer Supporters